drew-bozarth/Student-and-Faculty-Database/README.md

 ### facultyTable.txt

 ## Note:
-Thomas Gooding and Drew Bozarth would both like to use 2 late days on this assignment student and faculty table files included to use for testing and to show how we set up the format for our input files
+student and faculty table files included to use for testing and to show how we set up the format for our input files

 ## Known Errors: